ParallelVoid/ParallelVoid/README.md

 ### <div id="header" align="center">My name is Timothy Solnyshkin.</div>
 ###
 ### About Me:
 ### I am a computer science student at the University of British Columbia.
-I have participated in a few Programming competitions.
-I frequently work on many game develoment projects, as well as web development.
-One of my clients was IntelligentLearning.ca:
+I am interested in Software Engineering, Data Science, Machine Learning and Game Development.
 ### </br>

 ### Skills and Intrests: